ccdle12/smart-contract-attacks/README.md

 }
 ```

-1. Buy know has to send a txCounter uint value, this will be linked to the current price.
+1. Buyer now has to send a txCounter uint value, this will be linked to the current price.

 2. If the txCounter doesn't match the one in the contract, then transaction is reverted.